swharden/SWHarden.com/content/blog/2024-02-19-local-ai-chat-csharp.md

 * [LLamaSharp](https://github.com/SciSharp/LLamaSharp) is an open-source project (maintained by [Martin Evans](https://github.com/martindevans) as part of the [SciSharp stack](https://scisharp.github.io/SciSharp/)) which provides a simple .NET interface to llama.cpp, making it easy to interact with LLMs in C# projects.
 This project evolves alongside the llama.cpp project, incorporating new features and performance enhancements.

-* [KernelMemory](https://github.com/microsoft/kernel-memory) is an open-source project (maintained by Microsoft) which acts as a high level AI service that uses LLMs to index documents and retrieve information from them using LLMs.
+* [KernelMemory](https://github.com/microsoft/kernel-memory) is an open-source project (maintained by Microsoft) which acts as a high level AI service that uses LLMs to index documents and retrieve information from them on demand.
+Most new applications prefer to interact with Kernel Memory (KM) over the older Semantic Memory (SM).

-## TLDR
+## Summary (TLDR)

 * [Download a GGUF file from HuggungFace](https://huggingface.co/models?search=gguf).
-I'll be using `llama-2-7b-chat.Q5_K_M.gguf` (4.67 GB) for many of the examples on this page, but try different models to identify one that has the best balance of size, performance, and accuracy to meet your needs.
+Examples on this page use the `llama-2-7b-chat.Q5_K_M.gguf` model (4.67 GB), but try different models to identify one that has the best balance of size, performance, and accuracy to meet your needs.
 Note that CodeLLama models are available which are especially knowledgeable about programming.

 * Create a new .NET project and add the [`LLamaSharp`](https://www.nuget.org/packages/LLamaSharp) and [`LLamaSharp.Backend.Cpu`](https://www.nuget.org/packages/LLamaSharp.Backend.Cpu) NuGet packages.
 Although CUDA backend packages support GPU-accelerated processing on some systems, start with the CPU package to avoid confusing hardware-related memory errors.

 * For AI chat, use LLamaSharp classes to load the model and start a chat session as outlined below.
 Additional functionality is demonstrated in the example app available as source code in the [LLamaSharp GitHub repository](https://github.com/SciSharp/LLamaSharp).

-* To ingest documents and use AI to search, summarize, or chat about them, also install the [LLamaSharp.kernel-memory](https://www.nuget.org/packages/LLamaSharp.kernel-memory) and [`Microsoft.KernelMemory.Core`](https://www.nuget.org/packages/Microsoft.SemanticKernel.Core/) NuGet packages.
+* To ingest documents and use AI to answer questions about them, also install the [LLamaSharp.kernel-memory](https://www.nuget.org/packages/LLamaSharp.kernel-memory) and [`Microsoft.KernelMemory.Core`](https://www.nuget.org/packages/Microsoft.SemanticKernel.Core/) NuGet packages.
 Create a `KernelMemoryBuilder` using the `WithLLamaSharpDefaults()` extension method as shown below.

 * Examples on this page are available as standalone .NET projects: https://github.com/swharden/Local-LLM-csharp